 What is pumped storage?

-Pumped storage hydro power represents nearly 95 per cent of global energy storage and there are 100 projects underway as more countries embrace this tried and true technology.
+Pumped storage hydro power represents nearly 95 per cent of global energy storage.
+There are more than 100 projects underway globally as more countries embrace this tried-and-true technology.

-Pumped storage is a proven technology that has been utilized for more than a century.
-Over 127,000 megawatts (MW) of pumped storage capacity exists worldwide today, including 165 MW right here in Ontario.
-There is a need for additional new capacity to meet Ontario’s future energy demand.
-This is particularly true following the anticipated closure of the Pickering Nuclear Station in 2024.
+Pumped storage has been utilized for more than a century.
+According to the International Hydropower Association, over 189,000 megawatts (MW) of pumped storage capacity exists worldwide today, including 175 MW right here in Ontario.

 Video-Thumbnail-WhatIsPumpedStorage.jpg